DannTheMann/AcoustKeylogger_Corpus/Acoustic Keylogging via Smartphone devices - Corpus.md

 With the bulk of that being generated from AndroidStudio.

-The interface design was not a prominent feature in the project as its intention was not for user interaction but for debugging purposes, so long as the user was capable and skilled in the field of this project.
+The interface design was not a prominent feature in the project as its intention was not for user interaction but for debugging purposes, so long as the user was capable and skilled in the field of this project. <span class="highlight" Not a fan of the last bit of wording here :/ </span>

 ### 9.4 GUI functionality

 #### 9.4.1 Buttons

 Multiple buttons exist on the GUI to perform debugging routines.
-Below is a list of each their associated feature:
+Below is a list of their associated features:

 * CLEAR ALL - Clears all data associated with Mean approximation.
 * CLEAR CHAR - Clears the Mean approximation data associated with the current character being trained.